NotoriousArnav/Notes-MD/README.md

 # Notes-MD
-~My~ Our Notes saved here as Markdown documents.
+Our Notes saved here as Markdown documents.